By Tom Ballato

 You played limited minutes in your freshman and sophomore year at Duke before transferring.
 How would you describe your experience at Duke?

 OC: My time at Duke has been the most valuable time in my career.
 I had learned a lot there but was not able to showcase it when I was there.
 I took everything I had learned at Duke and used it at Nevada and moving forward in my professional career.

 You came to Duke as this freakish athlete and won the dunk contest at Countdown to Craziness.
 When did you realize you had this “ jump out of the gym” talent?

-OC: It stared at a really young age in Poland.
+OC: It started at a really young age in Poland.
 I came to a sports school, and during the physical exams, I placed the best in my class.
 Coaches had talks with my mom afterward and said I have a natural athletic ability to be great.
 Ever since I started playing basketball on mini baskets, I was dunking on them like none of my friends, so I knew I had something going for me there.

 At Nevada, you started for two years and ended up winning the WAC regular season in 2012, which was your senior year.
-What parts of your game did you see grow over collegiate career?
+What parts of your game did you see grow over your collegiate career?

 OC: I think it was my all-around game and versatility that made me a good basketball player.
-During my offseason/redshirt transfer year, I worked extremely hard on a lot of shooting, ballhandling, passing, post-game, and above it all, I worked on my body.
+During my offseason/redshirt transfer year, I worked extremely hard on a lot of shooting, ball handling, passing, post-game, and above it all, I worked on my body.
 Making sure my body was as fresh and ready as possible before each practice and game.

-You played in the NBADL, Italy, Poland and for the Polish national team.
+You played in the NBADL, Italy, Poland, and for the Polish national team.
 Was it hard to adjust to playing overseas?

 Who are some of your favorite teammates?